Let the RV Kitchen Downsizing Project Begin!

 Our pastor and his wife owned a 32-foot Class A motorhome for over 15 years, and they never cooked inside their coach.
 They used a Coleman camp stove on the picnic table outside of their RV for all their cooking.
 They didn’t want the smells, the grease, or the mess inside the coach.

 These are all personal decisions that will affect the process of downsizing your kitchen for an RV lifestyle.
-It’s hard enough to decide what you can take with you and where you will put it all, but some RVers even have to figure out how to take their large outdoor barbecues and grills.
+It’s hard enough to decide what you can take with you and where you will put it all.
+Some RVers even have to figure out how to take their large outdoor barbecues and grills.

 Perhaps traveling with a toy hauler or pulling an RV with a truck accommodates transporting these outdoor cooking tools, but for those who camp in travel trailers, or Class A, B, or C RVs, there is generally not enough room to haul the larger outdoor gear.

-But the decision to cook outdoors is just one aspect of downsizing your kitchen for an RV lifestyle.
+The decision to cook outdoors is just one aspect of RV kitchen downsizing.
 One of the most important decisions you’ll need to make is what type of cooking will do while living in an RV.

 I would be cooking for two and I’m perfectly happy to make these meals simpler.
 The Crockpot has always been my kitchen friend and in the RV, it has taken on an even more meaningful role.